ngmy/php-typed-array/README.md

     echo $dateTime->format('Y-m-d H:i:s') .
 PHP_EOL;
 }

-// Determine if the typed array is empty or not echo var_export($dateTimeInterfaceArray->isEmpty(), true) .
+// Determines if the typed array is empty or not echo var_export($dateTimeInterfaceArray->isEmpty(), true) .
 PHP_EOL; // false

-// Get the typed array of items as a plain array print_r($dateTimeInterfaceArray->toArray());
+// Gets the typed array of items as a plain array print_r($dateTimeInterfaceArray->toArray());
 // Array
 // (